 Dr. Thomas Swan is a writer and scientist from England with a love for classical music.

-Presented below are biographies for five of the most famous Austrian composers, with videos to showcase some of their most recognizable and influential music.
+Below are biographies for four of the most famous eastern European composers, with videos to showcase some of their most recognizable and influential music.
 In this article, "eastern Europe" is defined as to the east of Germany and Austria and to the west of Russia (although definitions vary).

 Read More From Spinditty